-The Stronach Group, owner of both Laurel Park and Pimlico race tracks, has pushed legislators to allow retail sports betting at its facilities as well as access to statewide mobile betting.
-Though it appears the two venerable tracks will have to share an online skin, it seems certain their parent company will open at least one digital sportsbook if tracks are allowed to do so by lawmakers.
-The bigger question is who would be a possible sportsbook partner.
+The Stronach Group, owner of both Laurel Park and Pimlico race tracks, originally thought it may have to share an online skin between the two tracks.
+The good news for them is that each track gets its own sports betting license.
+The question now becomes who will be a possible sportsbook partner.
 Stronach previously owned Horse Racing TV, which is now operated by Flutter Entertainment and known as TVG2.
 Along with FanDuel, Flutter owns FOX Bet sportsbook, and a possible partnership could be a boost for all parties.
-If not FanDuel, which may strike a deal elsewhere, FOX Bet would surely jump at the chance to own sportsbook affiliations with historic Laurel Downs and Pimlico, home to the Preakness Stakes.
-Again, regulators may not permit one sportsbook operator to mange two skins (and Flutter would likely choose FanDuel if forced to pick between brands), but FOX Bet remains a leading contender for a Maryland skin.
+If not FanDuel, which may strike a deal elsewhere, FOX Bet would surely jump at the chance to own sportsbook a affiliation with historic Laurel Downs and Pimlico, home to the Preakness Stakes. and Flutter would likely choose FanDuel if forced to pick between brands, but FOX Bet remains a leading contender for a Maryland skin.

 Maryland demographics and teams